What is ponzu sauce? Your guide on this citrusy Japanese deliciousness

-- Strain mixture though a fine sieve into a clean jar with a tight fitting lid.
+- Strain mixture through a fine sieve into a clean jar with a tight-fitting lid.
 Discard solids.
-(Dressing will keep in refrigerator for up to 3 months.
+(Dressing will keep in the refrigerator for up to 3 months.)

-- Put chile oil, chile sauce and 1/3 cup of ponzu dressing in a large bowl and whisk until smooth.
+- Put chili oil, chili sauce, and 1/3 cup of ponzu dressing in a large bowl and whisk until smooth.
 Add greens and toss until well coated.

-You can make your own ponzu sauce, or you can also buy it at Asian and American grocery stores.
-It is available in glass or plastic bottles.
+You can make your own ponzu sauce or you can also buy it at Asian and American grocery stores.
+It’s available in glass or plastic bottles.

-If you are looking to buy ponzu sauce in the store, it seems as if Kikkoman has a monopoly on it.
+If you’re looking to buy ponzu sauce in the store, it looks like Kikkoman has a monopoly.
 Kikkoman offers regular ponzu sauce in various size bottles.

 Kikkoman is a trusted brand known for bringing Asian products into American markets.
-Their ponzu sauce will definitely provide the taste you are looking for.
+Their ponzu sauce will definitely provide the taste you’re looking for.

-Ota Joy also has a Ponzu sauce that is worth trying:
+Ota Joy also has a Ponzu sauce that’s worth trying: